encoredev/encore/docs/platform/infrastructure/import-kubernetes-cluster.md

 When you deploy your application to your own cloud, Encore Cloud can provision infrastructure for it in many different ways – including setting up a Kubernetes cluster.

-However, if you already have a Kubernetes cluster, you may want to deploy your Encore application into this pre-existing cluster.
+If you already have a Kubernetes cluster, Encore Cloud can deploy your Encore application into this pre-existing cluster.
 This is often useful if you want to integrate your Encore application with other parts of your system that are not built using Encore.

-To support this use case, Encore Cloud enables you to import existing Kubernetes clusters on Google Cloud Platform (AWS coming soon).
+Kubernetes imports are supported on GCP, AWS support is coming soon.

 ## Importing a cluster